 Without adding anything to the recipe above, the lip balm will have a nice, light cocoa scent.
 If you’d like to add more or even mask the cocoa scent, then add one of the following:

 Peppermint – Peppermint and cocoa is a wonderful and popular scent and flavor.
 Try using 15 drops of peppermint essential oil.

-Vanilla – Vanilla oil can be added to the lip balm to create a decadent chocolate truffle scent.
+Vanilla – Vanilla oil (not extract) can be added to the lip balm to create a decadent chocolate truffle scent.
 Add 15 drops of vanilla oil.

 Cinnamon and Clove – Some people are sensitive to cinnamon and clove so make sure to use cinnamon leaf, not cinnamon bark.
 Add 5 drops of each.
 Add more if desired.